DeepDiveNotes/website/README.md

 - Each json file is a topic / season.

 - In the json file, follow the existing structure and add / modify notes.
-  - Timestamps must be kept in sorted order in order to make things easy to find / modify
+  - Timestamps must be kept in sorted order to make things easy to find / modify
   - The timestamp should ideally start about a second before the topic of interest is talked about.
   - When looking at the episode on notes.frde.me/season/{id}/episode/{id}, the timestamp is present at the top right.
 Clicking on that timestamp will copy it to the clipboard.
   - If the website is running locally, it will auto-reload when new data is written.